Healthdirect Free Australian health advice you can count on.

 Addison's disease may be caused by anything that damages the adrenal glands, such as:

-Secondary adrenal insufficiency can be caused by anything that affects the pituitary gland in the brain, such as a tumour.
+Secondary adrenal insufficiency can be caused by anything that affects the pituitary gland in the brain, such as a tumour, surgery or radiation to the area.
 It can also be caused if you suddenly stop long-term steroid treatment for other conditions such as asthma or arthritis.

 What is an Addisonian crisis?